0xPolygonZero/zk_evm/book/src/mpt/intro.md

 An MPT is composed of five different nodes: branch, extension, leaf, empty and digest nodes.
 Branch and leaf nodes might contain a payload whose format depends on the particular trie.
-The nodes are encoded, primarily using RLP encoding and Hex-prefix encoding (see @@yellowpaper App.
-B and C, respectively).
+The nodes are encoded, primarily using RLP encoding and Hex-prefix encoding (see [Yellowpaper App.
+B and C](@@yellowpaper), respectively).
 The resulting encoding is then hashed, following a strategy similar to that of normal Merkle trees, to generate the trie hashes.

 Insertion and deletion is performed in the same way as other MPTs implementations.
 The only difference is for inserting extension nodes